-The technicians at MrBrakes oversaw the rebuilding of this engine to blue print specs, with slight increase in compression up from 10.7 to 11.1 to 1.
+The technicians at MrBrakes oversaw the rebuilding of this engine to blueprint specs, with a slight increase in compression up from 10.7 to 11.1 to 1.

-These engines, when new, were the largest 3 litre four cylinder engines in production and probably still are.
+These engines, when new, were the largest 3 litres four-cylinder engines in production and probably still are.
 They were based on the Porsche 928 V8 engine and were often said to be half of that engine.
 Both engines were developed in conjunction with each other and were state of the art at the time.

 The bores are Nikasil coated, which provides a low friction surface between aluminium pistons and cylinders. (see below Wikipedia information)

 The 968 engine had special lightweight pistons and con rods and a feature of this engine was a squirt of oil up into the piston skirt to help with cooling.

 The head is a twin overhead cam, 16 valves, unit made from an aluminium alloy containing magnesium for lightness and strength.
 The cams have a “vario-cam” system that changes the inlet valve timing to produce torque when needed.
 The timing is changed at 1500 revs and back again at 5000 in order to produce more torque in the intermediate range and then maximum power from 5000 to 6750 RPM.

 We had the head “flowed” to check out its efficiency and the figures were astounding; at 5 thou lift, it flowed 350cfm (cubic feet per minute); which equates to a potential to develop around 350bhp at very high revs.
 This is not the case with standard engines.